adrianosela/padl/README.md

 [![license](https://img.shields.io/github/license/adrianosela/padl.svg)](https://github.com/adrianosela/padl/blob/master/LICENSE)
 [![Generic badge](https://img.shields.io/badge/UBC-CPEN412-RED.svg)](https://blogs.ubc.ca/cpen442/about/)

-padl is an attempt at simplyfing secrets management for inexperienced developers and teams looking to quickly prototype solutions while spending very little time at securing secrets.
-The goal is to create a secrets management tool with great usability.
+Padl is an attempt at simplyfing secrets management for inexperienced developers and teams looking to quickly prototype solutions while spending very little time at securing secrets.

+Our design is inspired by two popular secrets management tools:

+* Mozilla's [SOPS](https://github.com/mozilla/sops) - except our keys are purely RSA (not PGP), we do not (yet) have cloud KMS integrations, and we require users connect to a server-side component
+* CyberArk's [Conjur](https://github.com/cyberark/conjur) - except our server **never** sees plaintext secrets, as obfuscation occurs at the client side through splitting with Shamir's Secret Sharing algorithm

+The goal is to create a secrets management solution with minimal set-up time, high-level abstractions, and great usability.

 ## Contents